rsf-tmgr/tmgr/README.md

 To run the tests, clone this repository and execute:

-gradlew test -i
+_gradlew test -i_

-The test report is stored at: /tmgr-test/build/reports/tests/test
+The test report is stored at: _/tmgr-test/build/reports/tests/test_

-Depending on your OS, you may need to set your JAVA_HOME variable to your local JDK installation folder (tested with Java version 1.8).
+Depending on your OS, you may need to set your _JAVA_HOME_ variable to your local JDK installation folder (tested with _Java version 1.8_).

-Alternatively, import the project into an IDE (tested with IntelliJ CE), and execute the tests at TaskManagerTest.kt.
+Alternatively, import the project into an IDE (tested with IntelliJ CE), and execute the tests at _TaskManagerTest.kt_